 As a participant of the IHK Energieimpuls-Netzwerk Bodensee-Oberschwaben, we are obliged to increase our energy efficiency.
 We have set concrete goals to accomplish this – read more at: Our Goals in Detail.

-In 2017, we introduced new energy management software.
-This enables us to record and evaluate all energy consumption according to organizational units, e.g. administration, manufacturing, canteen etc. We will be able to publish complete figures for the year 2018 for the first time.
+In the past few years, we introduced new energy management software.
+This enables us to record and evaluate energy consumption according to organizational units, e.g. administration, manufacturing, canteen etc.

 And here you can read more about VAUDE growth.
 VAUDE's total energy consumption also includes fuel consumption for our company vehicles.
 Read more about VAUDE's mobility targets here.